mikitex70/jenkins-build-per-gitflow-branch/README.md

 - `-DdryRun` Pass this flag with any value and it won't make any changes to Jenkins (preview mode).
 It is recommended to use dry run until everything is set up correctly. (optional)
 - `-DtemplateJobPrefix` Prefix name of template jobs to use
 - `-DjobPrefix` Prefix name of project jobs to create
 - `-DcreateJobInView` If you want the script to create the job in a view provide the view name here.
-It also supports nested views, just separate them with a slash '/', ex. *view/nestedview*
+It also supports nested views, just separate them with a slash '/', ex. *view/nestedview*.
+Can be used also for personal views.
 - `-DnoDelete` pass this flag with *true* value to avoid removing obsolete jobs (with no corresponding git branch) (optional)

 Sample parameters configuration: